 - Audio-video and conferencing

-The SBO will act promptly to follow-up with the individual initiating the report; determine if there have been any additional warning signs or reasons for concern, and meet with the student to develop a plan.
-Our intent is to be caring and if possible to prevent the behavior from escalating into a formal conduct violation.
+The Student Advocacy Specialist will act promptly to follow-up with the individual initiating the report; determine if there have been any additional warning signs or reasons for concern, and meet with the student to develop a plan.
+Our approach will be from a growth and coaching space with the intent of preventing the behavior from escalating into a formal conduct violation.

-Actions taken by the SBO could include the following:
+Actions taken by the Student Advocacy Specialist could include the following:

 - Meeting with the student to discuss behavior of concern and advising the student of possible consequences if behavior is not corrected to comply with college rules and classroom expectations.